Andresmup/github-foundations/23_AUTHENTICATION_&_SECURITY/Readme.md

 ### Collaborator

-Collaborators can pull (read) the contents of the repository, push (write) changesto the respository and can perform this actions:
+Collaborators can pull (read) the contents of the repository, push (write) changes to the respository and can perform this actions:
 - Fork the repository
 - Rename a branch other than the default branch
 - Create, edit, and delete comments on commits, pull requests and issues in the repository